 “I decided to break into the laundromat and see what was there.
 God, did I hit the jackpot!
 The back of the place contains a storage area.
 There were Kalashnikovs, RPGs, Semtex, and a lone .308 sniper rifle.
-All of the ammo there was Umbrella manufactured.
+Even more surprising was that all of the ammo there had been manufactured by Umbrella.
 Where in the hell did they get this kind of gear?
-The military was to have confiscated all Umbrella ammunition after their suspension back in 1998.
 Even with this find, I don’t have enough legit evidence to move on this place.
 I guess I’ll just have to get creative.”

 Ada felt her eyes widen – a .308 sniper rifle?
-That was the same caliber of weapon that had murdered Leon!
-Whether this sniper had worked for Umbrella One or not was irrelevant.
+That was the same caliber of weapon that had shot Leon!
+Whether or not this sniper had worked for Umbrella One was moot.
 She now had a connection between the two – Oleg Petrovsky.

-Suddenly, a scream from the hallway startled her.
-Instinct took over as she immediately dove behind Leon’s desk for cover.
-Almost as if on cue, the door to the apartment exploded sending shrapnel across the room.
-Then she heard a metallic object hit the floor.
-Thinking fast, she shut her eyes and plugged her ears.
+Suddenly, there was a loud scream from the hallway.
+Instinct took over, and she immediately dove behind Leon’s desk for cover.
+As if on cue, the door to the apartment exploded and was followed by the sound of a metallic object hitting the floor.
+Thinking fast, Ada quickly shut her eyes and plugged her ears.
 The flash bang went off followed by the sounds of shouting.
 The men at the door were speaking English but the ‘leader’ had a rough Russian accent.
 They were about to breach the room.

-Ada had no idea how many there were, but she decided to take advantage of her position.
-Aiming through the back of the desk, Ada fired off six shots in the direction of the door.
-A scream pierced the room, and the sound of one of them hitting the floor followed.
+She had no idea how many there were, but she decided to take advantage of her position.
+Aiming through the back of the desk, she quickly fired off six shots in the direction of the door.
+A scream then pierced the room followed by someone falling to the floor.
 One of them had been wounded.

 “She is there – behind the desk!”

 More shots rang out.
-The computer and other items on Leon’s desk began to break and shatter sending glass and plastic down on top of her.
-There was no place for her to maneuver; they’d be able to flank her in a matter of moments unless she thought of something.
+The computer and other items on Leon’s desk began to shatter; sending glass and plastic raining down on top of her.
+There was no place for her to maneuver, and if she didn’t do something quickly, they’d be able to flank her in a matter of moments.
 Quickly itemizing the gear she had brought, an idea came to her.

-“WAIT!”
-She yelled loudly.
+“WAIT!” she yelled over the shooting.
 “There’s no need for this!
 Just tell me what it is that you want!”

-“Hold,” she heard the leader order.
+“Hold!”
+This had come from the leader.
 “Come out from behind the desk, Wong!
 Now!”

 “Not until you put those weapons away.”